fragcolor-xyz/shards/docs/docs/contribute/code/build-shards.md

 ??? "cygpath"
     The Git Bash terminal requires you to convert the backslashes(\\) in your directory address to forward slashes(/).
 You will also have to remove the colon(:) after the drive alphabet.

-    This is the Unix form of an address, and can be done automatically by using the cygpath program.
+    This is the Unix form of an address and can be done automatically by using the cygpath program.

     e.g. `cygpath -u 'C:\Projects\Shards'` will output `/c/Projects/Shards`